-Again, a mix of both strategies are ideal.
+Again, a mix of both strategies is ideal.

 Getting a Hand Raise

-You want to talk with someone and you want them to talk with you.
+You want to talk with the lead and you want them to talk with you.
 This happens either through cold outreach via email/calls or getting leads to interact with you first.

-Joe has raised his hand IF: Many of the people who watch said webinar and download the bonus resource become customers.
+Joe has raised his hand IF many of the people who watch the said webinar and download the bonus resource become paying customers.

 Ask Them If They’re Qualified

-Yes, SDR’s talking to sales qualified leads is the end game.
-However, you may want have a chat even before going in for the close.
+Yes, SDRs talking to sales-qualified leads is the end game.
+However, you may want to have a chat even before going in for the close.

 Example: Say you have 100 brands on a list.
 It’s likely that 10-20 are willing to hear about a potential replacement solution and 3-5 may even actively be looking (all relative numbers).

 The best (and possibly only) way to know if they are ready for a sales conversation—is to have a conversation.
-That means asking them questions and figuring out if they are a fit for your process and sensing if the timing is right.
+That means asking them questions, figuring out if they are a fit for your process, and sensing if the timing is right.